 During the month of April when things get pretty hectic due to state testing, I like to plan fun science lessons!
-And with Earth Day just around the corner what better time to focus on a topic that effects us ALL… Pollution and taking care of our beautiful blue planet!!!
+And with Earth Day just around the corner what better time to focus on a topic that affects us ALL… Pollution and taking care of our beautiful blue planet!!!

-In the past I’ve shared with you some great websites on recycling that actually walk you through the recycling process from beginning to end (In a kid friendly manner, I promise).
+In the past, I’ve shared with you some great websites on recycling that actually walk you through the recycling process from beginning to end (In a kid friendly manner, I promise).
 Talk about an eye opener for kids It’s good for them to see what happens to their trash once it’s picked up in front of their house.
 If you’d like to check those videos out, you can find them here.

 If you’re looking for some fun recycling projects you can’t go wrong with any of the 10 ideas found in this post.
 And if you’re like me and absolutely love including snacks into your lessons, you can’t miss out on this mouth watering and fairly simple Earth Day Bark recipe.
 Trust me… you’re going to thank me!!!